 All dogs will have their own individual style of racing, this is best illustrated by observing a greyhound's pace in a race!

 Middle Pace - Dogs with this running style are seen to best effect accelerating along the backstraights in the middle-stages of a race.
-Although, they often find themselves closely surrounded by other dogs racing in a tightly packed field and for this reason are more prone to interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!
+Although, they often find themselves closely surrounded by other dogs racing in a tightly packed field and for this reason are prone to more interference then other pace types and maybe impeded or forced to check when challenging at the 1st or 3rd bends!

 Finishing Pace - All 'stayers' show their best running when making ground towards the latter stages of a race and subsequently benefit when trouble occurs amongst the leaders!
 Although, 'finishers' have to pass all of the dogs in-front of them and therefore can often be hampered or forced to run wide!
-Most 'puppies' running-on late will in time be stepped up in distance, as will most dogs better suited to longer trips.
+Most 'puppies' running-on late in races will in time be stepped up in distance, as will most dogs better suited to longer trips.

 All Round Pace - These hounds generally maintain a 'strong gallop' throughout a race.
 Although, this may sometimes be considered a little one paced!